winitzki/scall/tutorial/programming_dhall.md

 So, the entire definition `GFix` is non-recursive and will be accepted by Dhall.
 Nevertheless, `GFix F` is equivalent to a recursive type.

-To see `GFix` as a higher-order function, we expand that definition in Dhall's REPL:
+To see that `GFix` is a higher-order function, we let Dhall's REPL expand the definition of `GFix`:

 ```dhall
 ⊢ GFix